isoaxe/personal-website/README.md

 **Now the backend functions need to be set up.**

-*Note:* This requires the setting up of a Firebase project (hosting and functions).
+*Note:* This requires the setting up of a [Firebase project](https://firebase.google.com/) (hosting and functions), which is not covered here.
 If you want to host someplace else or simply want to test locally, it's best to use the alternative method below.

 ### `npm install -g firebase-tools`

-After setting up the [Firebase project](https://firebase.google.com/), install the Firebase CLI.
+After setting up the Firebase project, install the Firebase CLI.

 ### `firebase login`